EC-Mobile/bitrise-step-create-pr/README.md

         - GIT_REPO: <Repo>
         - PR_TITLE: "[Merge Me With Care] - From $BITRISE_GIT_BRANCH -> Develop"
-        - PR_DESCRIPTION: This PR is created from CI !!\\n*Only merge when you see code will not disturbe the develop branch.
+        - PR_DESCRIPTION: This PR is created from CI !!\\n*Only merge when you see code will not disturb the develop branch.
         - BRANCH_TO: develop
         - BRANCH_FROM: <Variable>
         - PR_REVIEWERS: <Variable>